opensafely/documentation/docs/project-completion.md

 ## Make your outputs on the jobs site public

 Once you have approval from NHSE to publish your work, consider making all outputs released to the project workspace on the jobs site "published".
 See instructions [here](jobs-site/#publishing-outputs).
-If you do not want to publish all of the latest outputs, you should discuss this with your co-pilot.

 ## Add your publication to the OpenSAFELY website